Buttys/YGOCore/README.md

 The main goal of this project is to lower the entry level for new and experienced programmers.

-This server currently only runs on windows, but will fully support Linux using Mono when fully released.
+The server now runs on windows and linux systems when compiled with mono.

-A sample client to work with the server will be provided in the near future.
+A sample client to work with the server can be found here: https://github.com/Buttys/ygopro

 ## Supported Features ##